Core

 Transloading signals to the DSI Core Terminal that Plugin set up is complete.

-Activates all loaded plugin writers by generating all their various output files such as an ER Diagram or an image of a table plot
+Activates all loaded plugin writers by generating their various output files such as an ER Diagram or an image of a table plot

 All loaded plugin writers will be unloaded after activation, so there is no need to separately call unload_module() for them